workarea-commerce/workarea-demo/README.md

 If any of the Docker containers fail to start make sure you do not have any other services or containers running that are using the same ports.

 Workarea services use ports `27018`, `9201`, `6389`, and `3000`.

+If `https://localhost:3000` seems sluggish, or completely unresponsive, you might need to increase Docker's memory allocation.
+We suggest at least 4GB.